Alaska Medicaid Definition

 What Defines “Assets”

-Countable assets are assets that can easily be converted to cash to help cover the cost of long-term care.
+Countable assets are ones that can easily be converted to cash to help cover the cost of long-term care.
 This includes cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
-For Medicaid eligibility purposes, there are many assets that are considered exempt, or said another way, are not counted towards the eligibility limit.
-Exemptions include personal belongings, such as clothing and jewelry, household goods / furnishings, an automobile, a burial plot, and one’s primary home, given the Medicaid applicant lives in it, or has “intent” to return to it, and his / her home equity interest is no greater than $603,000 (in 2021).
-(Equity interest is the amount of the home’s value owned by the applicant).
-If there is a non-applicant spouse who lives in the home, it is exempt regardless of where the applicant lives or the applicant’s home equity interest.
+Medicaid also considers many assets to be exempt.
+This means they are not counted towards the eligibility limit.
+Exemptions include personal belongings, such as clothing and jewelry, household goods / furnishings, an automobile, a burial plot, and generally one’s primary home.
+For home exemption, the Medicaid applicant must live in their home or have intent to return, and in 2022, their home equity interest must be no greater than $636,000.
+Equity interest is the amount of the home’s value owned by the applicant after subtracting any home debt.
+If a non-applicant spouse lives in the home, it is exempt regardless of where the applicant lives or the applicant’s home equity interest.
 AK Medicaid also considers the IRA of a non-applicant spouse to be exempt.
 Learn more about Medicaid and IRAs.

-One should be aware that Alaska has a Medicaid Look-Back Period.
-This is a period of 60 months (5 years) that precedes the date on one’s Medicaid application.
-During the “look back”, Medicaid checks all past asset transfers to ensure no assets were sold or given away under fair market value.
+Alaska has a 60-month (5 year) Medicaid Look-Back Period that immediately precedes the date on one’s Medicaid application.
+During the “look back”, Medicaid checks all past asset transfers to ensure no assets were gifted or sold under fair market value.
 This is done to discourage applicants from giving away assets to meet Medicaid’s asset limit.
-If one violates the look-back period, a penalty period of Medicaid ineligibility will result.
+Persons who violate the look-back period are penalized with a period of Medicaid ineligibility.

 Qualifying When Over the Limits